tldr-pages/tldr/pages/common/virsh-pool-define-as.md

 > See also: `virsh`.
 > More information: <https://manned.org/virsh>.

-- Create the configuration file for a storage pool called pool_name using `/var/vms` as the underlying storage system (use `virsh pool-build` to create the underlying storage system if it doesn't exist and use `virsh pool-start` to start the inactive pool):
+- Create the configuration file for a storage pool called pool_name using `/var/vms` as the underlying storage system (use `virsh pool-build` to create the underlying storage system and use `virsh pool-start` to start the inactive pool):

 `virsh pool-define-as --name {{pool_name}} --type {{dir}} --target {{/var/vms}}`